GreenAntTech/JSphere/README.md

 # JSphere
-JSphere is a lightweight, flexible and extensible web application server designed to simplify the process of getting your JavaScript/TypeScript based applications from prototype to production with minimal effort.
+JSphere is a lightweight and flexible web application server for Deno.

-JSphere decouples your application logic from the application's runtime environment, allowing you to foucs more time on application development and less time on managing your application infrastructure.
+JSphere decouples your application logic from the application's runtime environment, allowing for highly composable and scalable application architecture.

 ## Getting Started